How common are mountain lion sightings in Alabama? - NewsBreak

 According to the Alabama Cooperative Extension System (ACES), the last confirmed cougar sighting in Alabama was recorded in 1956 in Tuscaloosa County.
 Since then, wildlife officials have not confirmed a sighting of the creature in the Yellowhammer State.

-If you believe you’ve encountered a cougar in the wild, ACES offered tips to stay safe and identify it from afar:2 bodies found after Clanton house fire
+If you believe you’ve encountered a cougar in the wild, ACES offered tips to stay safe and identify it from afar:Habitat for Humanity set to build new homes in LaGrange after receiving a million dollar grant

 - Identify anything else near the cougar to get an accurate assessment of its size.
 The average cougar stands at two feet tall or comes to the mid-thigh on an average adult man.